First Chicago Bank

-First Chicago Bank was a Chicago-based retail and commercial bank tracing its roots to 1863.
+First Chicago Bank was an American retail and commercial bank based in Chicago, Illinois.
+Its roots trace back to 1863, when it received one of the first charters under the then new National Bank Act.
 Over the years, the bank operated under several names including The First National Bank of Chicago and First Chicago NBD (following its 1995 merger with the former National Bank of Detroit).
 In 1998, First Chicago NBD merged with Banc One Corporation to form Bank One Corporation, today a part of Chase.

 History

 Founding and early history

 On July 1, 1863, banker Edmund Aiken and his partners invested $100,000 to found a new federally chartered bank that could take advantage of the National Banking Act of 1863, which allowed national banks to exist along with state-chartered institutions for the first time.
 First Chicago received National Bank charter No. 8.
 The new bank known as The First National Bank of Chicago, or The First, grew steadily in the 1860s, financing the American Civil War.

 The First merged with Union National Bank in 1900 and with the Metropolitan National Bank in 1902.
 At the beginning of the twentieth century, noted investors in the bank include J. Pierpont Morgan, James Stillman, Jacob H. Schiff, E. H. Harriman, and Marshall Field.
 In 1913, The First became a charter member of the Federal Reserve system.
 The First survived the depression, even acquiring Foreman State Banks in 1931 and was able to open its doors without regulatory delays following the National Bank Holiday of 1933.

 In 1903, the First opened the First Trust and Savings Bank which provided savings accounts to individual customers.
 First Trust and Savings Bank merged with Union Trust Company in 1928 to become the First Union Trust and Savings Bank.
 During the Great Depression, the First would absorb First Union Trust and Savings Bank's customers and operations.
 The bank was active in the sale of War Bonds during World War II.
 During the 1950s and 1960s the First expanded both in the Midwestern US as well as abroad, opening offices in London (1959), Tokyo (1962) and later Beijing (1980).